logo image

 1770 - the Curfew Bell was erected after the death of James Stirling that year.
 The Bell was used for Shift Changes and Accidents in the Mines.

 1770 - a Miner named John Taylor died at Leadhills aged 133 years.
-He was born in Alston in Cumbria in 1637, and buried in the Graveyard at Leadhills.
+He was born in Alston in Cumbria in 1637, buried in the Graveyard at Leadhills.

 1830s - the Mines started to decline.